-If, upon your high school graduation you wish to attend the University of Minnesota, Morris, you will need to apply for undergraduate admission like all high school students.
+If you wish to attend the University of Minnesota, Morris after your high school graduation, you will need to apply for undergraduate admission like all high school students.

 On-Campus PSEO Program

-Admission to the Morris Online Learning program for a PSEO student is not the same as admission to the on-campus Morris PSEO program.
+Admission to the Morris Online Learning program as a PSEO student is not the same as admission to the on-campus Morris PSEO program.
 If you wish to take on-campus classes through the PSEO program, you must apply to the on-campus program.
-On-campus PSEO students may take online courses with the permission of the Academic Advising Office.
+On-campus PSEO students may take online courses with the permission of Academic Advising.

 Courses and Credits

 When you combine your high school and college registrations, you may not exceed a full-time high school registration.
 Registration beyond full-time is at your own expense.
 In working out a balanced program, consider that a full-time high school load is generally six high school classes per day.
 A full-time load at Morris is 12 to 15 credits per semester.
 One way to think about college credits is that four semester credits are equal to one year of high school coursework.

 Expectations for College Coursework